arekt/arekt.github.io/slides/slides/aws-services-with-swift.md

 ---

-  you can install only pieces you need and reduce compilation time
+  You can install only modules you need and reduce compilation time

 ```